jamie-pate/godot-code-coverage/Readme.md

 * `func coverage_count() -> int`: Return the number of lines which have been covered for the script.
 * `func coverage_line_count() -> int`: Return the total number of lines which have been instrumented for the script.
 * `func coverage_percent() -> int`: Return the coverage percent (out of 100%) for the script.
+* `func script_coverage(verbosity := Coverage.Verbosity.None, target_coverage: float) -> String`: Return a string which describes coverage for the script.

 #### API Examples